 1. Specify one bottle filling station/fountain combination unit.
 Install such that fountain meets with all applicable requirements of ICC A117.1.
+2. Install vandal resistant water fountains in all housing and residential facilities on Clemson's main campus.

 22 63 00 Gas Systems for Laboratory and Healthcare Facilities